 Is it any good?

-There are so many ways tha this sequel could have gone wrong, but it doesn't.
+There are so many ways tha this sequel could have gone wrong, but instead it's one of the best sequels to grace the screen in a while, fully able to stand on its own.
 It could have traded on the same old jokes.
 It could have had Po still proving himself.
 It could have had an identical theme song.
-Kung Fu Panda 2 does none of that, and that's why it's one of the best sequels to grace the screen in a while, fully able to stand on its own.
+Kung Fu Panda 2 does none of that.

 First, there's the timing.
 The movie doesn't start exactly where the first installment left off but rather with Po and the Furious 5 already a well-trained unit.
 And then there's the plot.
 By taking the storyline in a more serious, though still entertaining, direction -- Po yearns to discover and understand where he came from, and the movie makes a strong point that your past need not define you -- it has more heft and heart, a potent and sometimes profound combination.
 And yet, the film is still whimsical and funny, with thrilling 3-D special effects to boot.
 (The trees and the landscapes are nearly palpable.)
 Now this is winning.

 Families can talk about family and how it's portrayed in Kung Fu Panda 2.
 What do you think about Po's relationship with his dad?
 Do you think a blood link is the most important factor in defining family?

 What does Po learn in this movie?
 How does that compare to what he learned in the first one?